-waveback is a series of little chapters, an editorial project that shares how to overcome the fear of asking for what you want or simply achieving what you’d like to do.
+waveback is a series of little chapters, an editorial project that shares ways of overcoming the fear of asking for what you want or simply achieving what you’d like to do.
 Told through real life stories.

 Helping to instil a sense of courage, an air of hope and even a hint of direction.